Why Does Aging Cause Alzheimer’s?

 Sleep apnea may actually be the symptom of a very early form of brain injury that can cause aging and Alzheimer.
 We can help you detect and cure it earlier.
 Call us, we are serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 By 2050, an estimated 16 million Americans will be in the throes of dementia.
 The majority of these individuals will suffer from Alzheimer’s disease.